newhoteng/Math-magicians/README.md

 - [📝 License](#license)

 #  :open_book: Math-magicians <a name="about-project"></a>
 "Math magicians" is a website for all fans of mathematics.
-It is a Single Page App (SPA) that allows users to make simple calculations and read a random math-related quote.
+It is a Single Page App (SPA) that allows users to make simple calculations and read a random quote.

 ## :hammer_and_wrench: Built With <a name="built-with"></a>
 ### Tech Stack